tomasherceg/dotvvm-docs/Pages/basics-request-context.md

 The `DotvvmViewModelBase` class contains the `Context` property which provides access to various DotVVM and ASP.NET resources, like OWIN or ASP.NET Core context etc.
 It can also perform redirects, return files to be downloaded, and other things.

-The `DotvvmRequestContext` object contains the following properties and methods:
+The `IDotvvmRequestContext` object contains the following properties and methods:

 + `IsPostBack` property determines whether the current request is postback, or whether the page is loaded for the first time.